rboxvelasco/J-Interpreter/README.md

 ## Test Coverage

-This project includes a suite of tests to the above mentioned features inspired by the J programming language.
+This project includes a suite of tests to the above mentioned features.
 The tests are organized into the files:

 - **`0-dummy.j`**: covers basic expressions and syntax including:
   - Arithmetic operators: `+`, `-`, `*`, `%`, `|`, `^`